Install Pystrano

 Run setup

-Setup creates the deploy user, copies authorized SSH keys, prepares directories, installs packages, creates the virtualenv, updates known hosts, and optionally registers a systemd service and uploads secret files.
+Setup creates the deploy user, copies authorized SSH keys, prepares directories, installs packages, creates the virtualenv, updates known hosts, installs uv when configured, and optionally registers a systemd service and uploads secret files.

 pystrano setup production api